Asabeneh/30-Days-Of-Python/10_Day_Loops/10_loops.md

 ### The Range Function

 The _range()_ function is used to loop through a set of code a certain number of times.
 The _range(start,end, step)_ takes three parameters: starting, ending and increment.
+  start: integer starting from which the sequence of integers is to be returned
+  stop: integer before which the sequence of integers is to be returned.
+         The range of integers end at stop – 1.
-By default it starts from 0 and the increment is 1.
+  step: integer value which determines the increment between each integer in the sequence By default it starts from 0 and the increment is 1.
 The range sequence needs at least 1 argument (end).
 Creating sequences using range

 ```py